jorgEVOplasmids/rapid_adaptation_pOXA48/README.md

 #### Long-read analysis

 To confirm the structural variants detected by short read data as analyzed in the previous sections, we decided to sequence one evolved clone for each _K. pneumoniae_ population which showed high frequency NJ events of interest, as well as one evolved clone for each _E. coli_ population as control.
 The code for the variant calling analysis of this data is summarized in /WGS_analysis_EE/long_read_analysis.sh.
-The code to performe closed hybrid assemblies of these samples can be found at *link_to_script*.
+The code to performe closed hybrid assemblies of these samples can also be found at /WGS_analysis_EE/long_read_analysis.sh.

 ## Analysis of IS1 transposition depending on genomic IS1 copy number